 You will be one of up to 12 crew led by a professional skipper, his mate and two watch leaders.

-There will be a training weekend in the UK November, date tbc.
+There will be a training weekend in the UK on 10/11 November.
 This will start and finish in Gunwharf Quays in Portsmouth.
 The weekend will be about learning the ropes, meeting the skipper and your fellow crew mates and getting familiar with the yacht.

 Only available to people that have just done the ARC with us there is the option to stay on board and sail the yacht from St Lucia up to Antigua with possible stopovers at Martinique, Dominica and Guadeloupe.
 You would depart the yacht in Antigua on 15th December.
 This is a really fun and relaxing thing to do after the ARC!